Kotlin Help

 Create a Kotlin library

-Kotlin/Native compiler can produce a dynamic library out of the Kotlin code.
-A dynamic library often comes with a header file, a .h file, which you will use to call the compiled code from C.
+The Kotlin/Native compiler can produce a dynamic library from the Kotlin code.
+A dynamic library often comes with a .h header file, which you use to call the compiled code from C.

-The best way to understand these techniques is to try them out.
-First, create a first tiny Kotlin library and use it from a C program.
+Let's create a Kotlin library and use it from a C program.

 package example object Object { val field = "A" } class Clazz { fun memberFunction(p: Int): ULong = 42UL } fun forIntegers(b: Byte, s: Short, i: UInt, l: Long) { } fun forFloats(f: Float, d: Double) { } fun strings(str: String) : String? { return "That is '$str' from C" } val globalString = "A global String"

-The libnative is used as the library name, the generated header file name prefix.
-It is also prefixes all declarations in the header file.
+• libnative is used as the library name, the prefix for the generated header file name.
+It also prefixes all declarations in the header file.

-Run the linkNative Gradle task to build the library in the IDE or by calling the following console command:
+3. Run the linkDebugSharedNative Gradle task in the IDE or use the following console command in your terminal to build the library:

-The build generates the following files under the build/bin/native/debugShared folder, depending on the host OS:
+The build generates the library into the build/bin/native/debugShared directory with the following files:

 • Linux: libnative_api.h and libnative.so

-#ifndef KONAN_DEMO_H #define KONAN_DEMO_H #ifdef __cplusplus extern "C" { #endif /// THE REST OF THE GENERATED CODE GOES HERE #ifdef __cplusplus } /* extern "C" */ #endif #endif /* KONAN_DEMO_H */
+#ifndef KONAN_LIBNATIVE_H #define KONAN_LIBNATIVE_H #ifdef __cplusplus extern "C" { #endif /// The rest of the generated code #ifdef __cplusplus } /* extern "C" */ #endif #endif /* KONAN_LIBNATIVE_H */

-After the rituals in the libnative_api.h, there is a block with the common type definitions:
+Following this, the libnative_api.h includes a block with the common type definitions:

-#ifdef __cplusplus typedef bool libnative_KBoolean; #else typedef _Bool libnative_KBoolean; #endif typedef unsigned short libnative_KChar; typedef signed char libnative_KByte; typedef short libnative_KShort; typedef int libnative_KInt; typedef long long libnative_KLong; typedef unsigned char libnative_KUByte; typedef unsigned short libnative_KUShort; typedef unsigned int libnative_KUInt; typedef unsigned long long libnative_KULong; typedef float libnative_KFloat; typedef double libnative_KDouble; typedef void* libnative_KNativePtr;
+#ifdef __cplusplus typedef bool libnative_KBoolean; #else typedef _Bool libnative_KBoolean; #endif typedef unsigned short libnative_KChar; typedef signed char libnative_KByte; typedef short libnative_KShort; typedef int libnative_KInt; typedef long long libnative_KLong; typedef unsigned char libnative_KUByte; typedef unsigned short libnative_KUShort; typedef unsigned int libnative_KUInt; typedef unsigned long long libnative_KULong; typedef float libnative_KFloat; typedef double libnative_KDouble; typedef float __attribute__ ((__vector_size__ (16))) libnative_KVector128; typedef void* libnative_KNativePtr;

 Kotlin uses the libnative_ prefix for all declarations in the created libnative_api.h file.
-Let's present the mapping of the types in a more readable way:
+Here's the complete list of type mappings:

 libnative_KBoolean